-If you have any questions about the IASB's agenda consultation, please speak to your usual Deloitte contact.
+If you have any questions about the Rfl, please speak to your usual Deloitte contact or get in touch with a contact identified in this IFRS in Focus.

-The Deloitte Accounting Research Tool (DART) is a comprehensive online library of accounting and financial disclosures literature.
-GAAP in the UK on DART allows access to the full IFRS Standards, linking to and from:
+The Deloitte Accounting Research Tool (DART) is a comprehensive online library of accounting and financial disclosures literature. iGAAP on DART allows access to the full IFRS Standards, linking to and from: